DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Body size and thickness

-In terms of weight, the difference in weight between the GO Ultra and Osmo Nano is only 0.6g, which is almost negligible.
-However, with the case on, the Osmo Nano increases to 12.4g, making it feel heavier in the hand.
+Coming to the weight section, the GO Ultra and DJI Osmo Nano The difference between the bare weight of the DJI Osmo Nano and the case is only 0.6g, which is almost negligible.
+However, with the case on, the weight of the DJI Osmo Nano increases to 12.4g, making it feel heavier in the hand.

-Overall, the Osmo Nano's single camera is indeed slightly lighter, although it's barely noticeable in daily use - for frequent hikers or long-distance trekkers, every gram counts.
+Overall.DJI Osmo Nano The DSLR is indeed slightly lighter, although it's barely noticeable in daily use, and for frequent hikers or long-distance trekkers, every gram counts.

 logo

-The Insta360 GO Ultra camera has no logo, while the Osmo Nano camera has the DJI logo because the Osmo Nano has a smaller body and the branding is more visible on the camera.
+Insta360 GO Ultra There is no logo on the camera and the DJI Osmo Nano The DJI logo is on the camera, and because the Osmo Nano is smaller, the logo is more visible on the camera.

-Since there is no obvious brand logo, the Insta360 GO Ultra blends in better with clothing when worn and is less likely to be the center of attention.
-However, some people think that the Osmo Nano's brand logo design is more personalized and cooler, so this is purely a matter of personal preference.
+With no visible branding, the Insta360 GO Ultra blends in better with clothing when worn and is less likely to be the center of attention.
+However, there are those who believe that DJI Osmo Nano The brand logo design is more personalized and cooler, so this is purely a matter of personal preference.

 feeling of use